 "I commend the department for recognizing the failure of the Michigan Home Based Child Care Council to follow through on its promise of support and training for child care providers," Proos said.
 "Now the department can focus our taxpayer funded support in areas that improve the quality of child care."

-The council was created in 2006 under an inter-local agreement with DHS and Mott Community College, who ended the agreement.
+The council was created in 2006 under an inter-local agreement with MDHHS and Mott Community College, who ended the agreement.
 Funding for the council was not included in Governor Rick Snyder's fiscal year 2012 budget proposal.

 The change is effective March 7 and allows the council 30 days to wrap up administrative duties.
 Dues will no longer be collected after March 18 for more than 16,500 providers who belong to the Child Care Providers Together Michigan union.

 The CDC program ensures child care providers have the skills and knowledge to provide safe and stimulating environments for more than 60,000 children in their care.
-DHS also has implemented a basic training requirement for unlicensed aides and relatives providing care, in partnership with the Early Childhood Investment Corp.
+MDHHS also has implemented a basic training requirement for unlicensed aides and relatives providing care, in partnership with the Early Childhood Investment Corp.
 Michigan is one of the first states to require such mandatory training before providers receive payment.

-"DHS will continue to focus on quality improvements in the Child Development and Care program, and in all areas of the department as we fulfill our mission to protect the state's vulnerable children, adults and families," Corrigan said.
+"MDHHS will continue to focus on quality improvements in the Child Development and Care program, and in all areas of the department as we fulfill our mission to protect the state's vulnerable children, adults and families," Corrigan said.